-Additionally, by 11th century, the young Norman knights took part in tournaments that entailed free-form exercises (like the French melee) in open fields.
+Additionally, by the 11th century, the young Norman knights took part in tournaments that entailed free-form exercises (like the French melee) in open fields.
 These ‘encounters’ almost played out like actual gruesome battles, with opposing team of knights fighting against each other in their full panoply while being armed with sharp weapons.
 The defeated knights, as a rule, had to forfeit their war horse and rich armor, thus providing an incentive for many a cash-strapped knight errant of the period, in spite of the imminent physical danger.

 4) Training since puberty –

 While the puers were possibly inducted into a lord’s household by the age of 10, a knight’s real combat training only started after the age of 12 or 13.
 One of the first exercises the that the child teenager was taught entailed riding a horse, thus mirroring the contemporary remark (paraphrased by eminent French historian Marc Bloch) – ‘he who has stayed at school till the age of twelve, and never ridden a horse, is fit only to be a priest’.
-To that end, it was no easy task to maintain control over the imposing and mulish stallions, especially when maneuvering had to be done with a shield in the left hand and a thrusting weapon (like lance) in the right.
+To that end, it was no easy task to maintain control over the imposing and mulish stallions, especially when maneuvering had to be done with a shield in the left hand and a thrusting weapon (like a lance) in the right.
 Now when riding the war-horse, the left hand was obviously used to hold the rein; but during the heat of the combat, the shield had to be kept still, and hence the rein was often laid on the horse’s neck, which suggests a delicate balancing act on the part of the rider.

-And while shield was an important part of a Norman’s knight panoply, it was the lance and its momentum that made these heavy horsemen truly effective on the battlefield (especially with the posture of couched lance).
-However at times, the sheer impact of the lance and its consequent shock could even dismount the knight-in-training from the horse-back.
+And while shield was an important part of the Norman’s knight panoply, it was the lance and its momentum that made these heavy horsemen truly effective on the battlefield (especially with the posture of couched lance).
+However, at times, the sheer impact of the lance and its consequent shock could even dismount the knight-in-training from the horse-back.
 Suffice it to say, many practice runs resulted in serious injuries and even rare fatalities among the trainees.
 So over time, training was more focused on the ‘optimized’ gripping of the lance that allowed the rider to stay on the horse after a successful charge.

-In that regard, 14th century manuscripts depict particular constructs of wooden horses with wheels.
+In that regard, 14th-century manuscripts depict particular constructs of wooden horses with wheels.
 The trainee was mounted atop the construct, while his companions would pull the horse at full speed, hurling the rider towards a shield pinned along a post.
 The trainee had to aim for that shield with his lance, and the wooden horse was continued to be dragged even after the impact was made, thus preparing the knight to brace (with the help of his legs) after the momentum shock.

 Other training methods involved practicing swords cuts and parries, often with the help of wooden posts.
 And interestingly, harking back to the ancient Romans, many of the blunt weapons used for training were often of double weight, thereby increasing the stamina and fortitude of the trainees, which in turn compensated for their heavy gear in actual battle scenarios.